 This home was occupied at the time of the inspection.
 Inspection of occupied homes presents some challenges as occupant belongings can obstruct visual inspection of and access to parts of the building.
 We do our best during inspection to work around belongings to discover as much as possible about the house without moving or damaging personal property, however, the presence of personal items does limit the inspection.

-Please note that the storage shed was locked during inspection and inaccessible.
+Please note that the storage shed was locked and inaccessible for interior inspection.
+Inquire with the sellers agent for access if desired.

 📃 The Complete Inspection Report